Frame ID > Serial #

 Interpreting the Serial numbers and features

-Another feature of an early 1975 frame was the chainstay brace where it connected the seat tube.
-Note the flared shape of the 75 frame vs the later style (which carried on through all the later years of this frame style) and the extended seat tube.
+Another feature of an early 1975 frame was the seat stay brace where it connected the seat tube.
+Note the flared shape of the seat stay gussett on the 75 frame and the extended seat tube

 A further feature was the headtube was offset to extend more to the bottom than it was to the top.
 It is our guess that it was done this way to allow clearance for the squarer shoulder on Ashtabula forks.
 This feature carried over for the first few years till the ashtabula forks were replaced with the more rounder style Tange made forks.

 Of course these are general guidelines in identifying Mongoose frames and there are the anomalies to this process of serial number identification.
+The serial numbers were hand stamped on the bottom bracket tubes, then packed in (empty beer) boxes waiting to be welded to frame tubes.

-As Rick Twomey explained the process, the frame components were manufactured in different stages and or departments and some of the parts were exhausted quicker than others, it this process that lead to some of the frames “crossing over” to different years, especially during the end of the year.
+The frame components were manufactured in different stages and or departments and some of the parts were exhausted quicker than others, it this process that lead to some of the frames “crossing over” to different years, especially during the end of the year.

-So as a general rule the serial numbers that ran from 1977 through to early 1981 will have three digits in sequence overtop the serial number of that frame.
-Let’s look at some serial number examples below to get a better understand how the process worked.
+Let's look at some serial number examples below to get a better understanding of how the process worked.

+Serial numbers that ran from May 1976 through to March 1981 will have three digits in sequence overtop the serial number of that frame.
 This guideline also applies to Team Mongoose, Supergoose, Jag, Blue Max, Roger DeCoster, Super-X, and Moto-Trac frames.

 Each frame had a combination of three key numbers or letters.
 For example: